What is Privilege Escalation?

 Why This Happened?

 This vulnerability is caused by the CreateProcess function in Windows operating systems.
-To learn More about CreateProcess click here.
+To learn more about CreateProcess click here.

 How to exploit this vulnerability?

-If we can drop our malicious exe or binary successfully on one of these paths, upon a restart of the service, Windows will run our exe as SYSTEM.
-But we should have necessary privileges on one of these folders.
+If we can drop our malicious exe or binary successfully on one of these paths, upon a restart of the service, Windows will run our exe as a SYSTEM.
+But we should have the necessary privileges on one of these folders.

-How to check Permission of folder?
+How to check the Permission of the folder?

-In order to check the permissions of a folder, we can use built-in Windows tool, icals.
+In order to check the permissions of a folder, we can use the built-in Windows tool, icals.
 Let’s check permissions for C:\EFS Software\